Drawing to learn DRAWING

 practice activity begins with a brief list of basic art materials and

 equipment.
 Several pieces of unique practice equipment are featured and

 Marvin Bartel, Ed.D. is an artist, art educator, and art teacher.

 This book is written by an art educator who believes we can teach creative thinking.
 If you

 want drawing formulas that rely on step-by-step copywork, or formulas

 about the proportions of certain subjects, this book is not for you.
-It
+This book

-provides practice routines that develop the skill sets needed to draw
+provides practice routines to develop the skill sets needed to draw

 Drawing to learn DRAWING